mocks-server/website/versioned_docs/version-3.12.0/variant-handlers/intro.md

 But, adding your own Variant Handlers, you would be able to create new types of variants allowing to:

-* Convert an OpenAPI file into Mocks Server routes.
+* Read files in the `mocks` folder and create routes from your own format
-* Send an API response with a predefined body format.
+* Send an API response with a predefined body format
 * etc...

 ## Example